alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 *Note: The analysis and write-up were generated with the help of Claude Code—since this was done on a whim, I didn’t feel the need to do everything by hand.*

-A while back I read [a great guest post on Patchwork Paladin](https://patchworkpaladin.com/2026/05/18/kickstarter-whales-guest-post/) about Kickstarter "whales" — the analysis where Scipio202 went through ENWorld's list of fifty-three tabletop RPG campaigns that raised a million dollars or more and pulled apart their reward tiers.[^whales] The headline finding stuck with me: across those mega-projects, the high-end "whale" tiers brought in roughly 23% of all the money, vastly more than the cheap entry tiers (under 4%), and the sweet-spot whale tier clustered around a sensible ~$478, nowhere near the $5,000 dragon-hoard you might picture.
+A while back I read [a great guest post on Patchwork Paladin](https://patchworkpaladin.com/2026/05/18/kickstarter-whales-guest-post/) about Kickstarter "whales" — the analysis where Scipio202 went through ENWorld's list of fifty-three tabletop RPG campaigns that raised a million dollars or more and pulled apart their reward tiers.[^whales] The headline finding stuck with me: across those mega-projects, the high-end "whale" tiers brought in roughly 23% of all the money, vastly more than the cheap entry tiers (under 4%), and the sweet-spot whale tier clustered around a sizable but more sensible ~$478, nowhere near the $5,000 dragon-hoard you might picture.

 It's a lovely piece of detective work.
 But fifty-three projects is fifty-three projects, and all of them already won.
-I kept wondering about the rest of the ttrpg Kickstarter projects out there: not "how do the giants structure their tiers," but "what does the whole RPG corner of Kickstarter actually look like, including the projects nobody remembers?"
-So I went looking for more data and what I found turned into equal parts answers and cautionary tales.
-This post is the tour.
-I'll give you the findings, but I'll also be honest about the places where the data were messy and misleading, because those are half the fun.
+I kept wondering about the rest of the ttrpg Kickstarter projects out there.
+So I went looking for more data to learn about what makes rpg projects work on Kickstarter.
+This post is a broad overview and glosses over a lot of details.
+There are some findings, but I'll also be honest about the places where the data were messy and misleading.

 ## Step one: get the data.
 Step two: distrust it.

 There's a wonderful free resource called Web Robots that has been crawling Kickstarter roughly once a month since 2014 and posting the results.
-I stitched together more than a hundred of those monthly snapshots, deduplicated everything, and ended up with about **45,000 tabletop-games projects**.
+With the help of Claude, I stitched together more than a hundred of those monthly snapshots, deduplicated everything, and ended up with about **45,000 tabletop-games projects**.
 Tabletop is a messy category — it lumps board games, card games, miniatures, dice, and actual roleplaying games together — so I built a keyword classifier to sort RPG rulebooks and adventures (~10,800 of them) and RPG-specific accessories like dice and minis (~4,000) out from the boardgame crowd.[^classifier]

 ![RPG-related tabletop launches by month, with coverage gaps shaded red](/images/kickstarter_rpgs/tabletop_launches_by_month_coverage.png)